afmcl/MUSEpy/README.md

-# MUSEpy A python-based analysis tool for MUSE data
+# MUSEpy: a python-based analysis tool for MUSE data

 #This is an example of MUSEpy commands.